 Open-air markets, where eggs and birds are sold in crowded and unsanitary conditions, are hotbeds of infection and can spread the disease into the wider community.

-According to the Food and Drug Administration, bird flu cannot be transmitted by eating properly cooked poultry meat or eggs from infected birds.
+Undercooked poultry meat or eggs from infected birds can transmit bird flu.
 Poultry meat is safe to eat if it's been cooked to an internal temperature of 165 F (74 C).
-Eggs should be cooked until the yolk and white are firm.
+Eggs should be cooked until the yolks and whites are firm.

 The greatest risk factor for bird flu seems to be contact with sick birds or with surfaces contaminated by their feathers, saliva or droppings.
 In very few instances, bird flu has been transmitted from one human to another.
 But unless the virus begins to spread more easily among people, infected birds present the greatest hazard.